surveyorstories/gruhanakshaweb/docs/Tutorial-Modules/plotterwidget.md

 2. **📍 Point Plotting**
     * **Cut Point**: Plot a point at a specific distance along a selected line from either the start or end point.
+    * **Bisect Point**: Plot a point at a specific distance along a selected line without any offset.
     * **Offset Point**: Plot a point perpendicular to the "Cut Point" at a specified offset distance.
     * **Extended Point**: If the "Cut Point Length" is negative or greater than the line length, it plots a point by extending the line.

-3. **🗺️ Interactive Line Selection**
+3. **🗺️ Interactive Line Segment Selection**
-    * The tool works with a single selected line feature from any line layer in your QGIS project.
+    * Click directly on a line segment on the QGIS map canvas to select it.
-    * The start (🟢) and end (🔴) points of the selected line are automatically marked for easy reference.
+    * The start (🟢) and end (🔴) points of the selected segment are automatically marked for easy reference.
+    * Supports snapping for precise segment selection.

 4. **🗂️ Memory Layer Integration**
     * The plotted points are added to a new or existing memory layer named **"Plotted Points"**.